shimaadaowd/Gravity-Books-Data-Warehouse/README.md

 # Gravity Books Data Warehouse

 Gravity Bookstore is a database for a fictional bookstore called "Gravity Books" that captures information about books, customers, and sales.

 ![image](https://github.com/shimaadaowd/Gravity-Books-Data-Warehouse/assets/81235048/c1977171-9efb-4f41-8579-65352018620c)

+The objective of this project is to create a Data Warehouse for a fictional bookstore called: "Gravity Books", and design an SSIS project to populate the data from ‘gravity_books’ transactional database into the new target data warehouse ‘gravity_books_dwh’.

 # Tables description: